So you moved into a property X number of years ago that has one

 This is a charming - if sporadic -- account of a dedicated self

-build in suburban Whitby, again for a family home.
-Alice's words
+build in suburban Whitstable, again for a family home.
+Alison's

-recount her family's plunge into the dreamer's abyss, succumbing to
+words recount her family's plunge into the dreamer's abyss,

-an alluringly vacant plot in a residential area (having never
+succumbing to an alluringly vacant plot in a residential area

-considered self build before).
-The design is charming - subtly
+(having never considered self build before).
+The design is charming

-'boat shaped' with curved walls to resemble a hull - balancing
+- subtly 'boat shaped' with curved walls to resemble a hull -

-contemporary lines with timeless ideals, managing quaint, yet
+balancing contemporary lines with timeless ideals, managing quaint,

-universal appeal.
+yet universal appeal.
 And it overlooks the sea!
-Ultimately there is a
+Ultimately there is

 battling planning authorities and utilities alike - all of which